 Aging frequently impairs the speed of our information processing capacities and reduces our capacity for selective attention.
-Researchers have shown that the ability to resist interferences is particularly compromised in seniors, who are much less efficient when carrying out two tasks simultaneously.
+Researchers have shown that the ability to resist interference is particularly compromised in seniors, who are much less efficient when carrying out two tasks simultaneously.
 Thus, while a 20-year old will have no trouble studying while music is being played in the background, a 60-year old will likely find this same task to be quite difficult.

 Some people are hyperactive or suffer from attention deficit disorders.
-This is frequently manifested by a deficit in attentional flexibility: the person will find it extremely difficult to focus and will be easily distracted by external (smells, noises, visual events) or internal (his/her own thoughts) events.
+This is frequently manifested by a deficit in attention flexibility: the person will find it extremely difficult to focus, and will be easily distracted by external (smells, noises, visual events) or internal (his/her own thoughts) events.
 Because of the dysfunction of inhibitory mechanisms, the person will attend to irrelevant information and experiences, making it difficult to focus on the activity at hand, as they are constantly called upon by other stimuli.

 Difficulties can appear at each of these 3 levels: engaging, releasing and re-engaging attention.

 People with re-engagement disorders find it difficult to re-engage their attention once it has been interrupted by an interfering event, even if the event is irrelevant to what they are doing.